AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/create-records.md

 </tbody>
 </table>

-*Weitere Informationen finden Sie unter [Zugriffsanforderungen für die Dokumentation zu Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*Weitere Informationen finden Sie unter [Zugriffsanforderungen für die Workfront-Dokumentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 <!--Maybe enable this at GA - but Planning is not supposed to have Access controls in the Workfront Access Level:
 >[!NOTE]
 >
 >If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](/help/quicksilver/planning/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md). -->

-## Datensätze durch manuelles Hinzufügen zu einem Datensatztyp erstellen <!--in a record type table (I don't think you can create them elsewhere right now)-->
+## Erstellen von Datensätzen durch manuelles Hinzufügen zu einem Datensatztyp <!--in a record type table (I don't think you can create them elsewhere right now)-->

 Sie können Datensätze in der Tabellenansicht einer Seite vom Typ Datensatz erstellen.